tariusagi/productivity-tips/vscode/README.md

 - Create new line above: `Ctrl + Shift + Enter`
 - Move a line up: `Alt + Up Arrow`
 - Move a line down: `Alt + Down Arrow`
+- Go to symbol: `Ctrl + Shift + O`.
+This is very useful for navigating the source code symbols, Markdown headings...

 ### Tabs